-This test plan in BI Validator empowers testing teams to compare pre and post upgrade workbooks/views or across environments with ease.
-This is helpful for out of place upgrades or when folks want to compare QA environments to Product environments or similar use cases.
+This test plan in BI Validator empowers testing teams to compare pre and post-upgrade workbooks/views or across environments with ease.
+This is helpful for out-of-place upgrades or when folks want to compare QA environments to Product environments or similar use cases.

 Test Plan #3: Migration Testing

 The magic quadrant has been truly magical over the last few years.
 Customer preferences have been changing at a rapid pace and so is the landscape.
-When I saw the above image few weeks back, I was surprised to see that the traditional BI players do not even show up in the map.
-Many customers have already deployed Tableau at an enterprise scale or at least in the process of choosing BI platforms such as Tableau/Qlik for the ease of rollouts and other factors.
+When I saw the above image a few weeks back, I was surprised to see that the traditional BI players do not even show up in the map.
+Many customers have already deployed Tableau at an enterprise scale or are at least in the process of choosing BI platforms such as Tableau/Qlik for the ease of rollouts and other factors.